nyangweso-rodgers/computer-science-docs/README.md

 3. __Multiple Systems__
     - Several systems, each accessing a common resource
     - _Example_: Multiple processes accessing a common database table.

-# 7. HyperText Transfer Protocol
-Fundamentally, HTTPS is the same protocol as HTTP but with the added implication that the communications are secure.

-HTTPS doesn’t rewrite any of the HTTP fundamentals on which it’s built.
-Instead, HTTPS consists of regular HTTP sent over an encrypted connection.
-Typically, this encrypted connection is provided by either TLS or SSL, which are cryptographic protocols that encrypt the information before it’s sent over a network.

-_Note:_ _TLS and SSL are extremely similar protocols, though SSL is on its way out, with TLS to take its place.
-It’s enough to know that TLS is the newer, better version of SSL._

-Again, HTTPS is just HTTP over TLS or SSL.
-TLS is designed to provide privacy from eavesdroppers.
-It can also provide authentication of both the client and the server.
-## 7.1 HTTP Request?
-HTTP requests contain the following elements:
-* The __method__ describes what action the client wants to perform.
-The method for static content is typically __GET__, though there are others available, like __POST__, __HEAD__, and __DELETE__.
-* The __path__ indicates to the server what web page you would like to request.
-For example, /python-https.
-* __The version__ is one of several HTTP versions, like 1.0, 1.1, or 2.0.
-The most common is probably 1.1.
-* __The headers__ help describe additional information for the server.
-* __The body__ provides the server with information from the client.
-Though this field is not required, it’s typical for some methods to have a body, like a POST.

-These are the tools your browser uses to communicate with a server.
-The server responds with an HTTP response.
-The HTTP response contains the following elements:
-## 7.2 HTTP Response
-* __The version__ identifies the HTTP version, which will typically be the same as the request’s version.
-* __The status code__ indicates whether a request was completed successfully.
-There are quite a few status codes.
-* __The status message__ provides a human-readable message that helps describe the status code.
-* __The headers__ allow the server to respond with additional metadata about the request.
-These are the same concept as request headers.
-* __The body__ carries the content.
-Technically, this is optional, but typically it contains a useful resource.